hlaueriksson/LoFuUnit/LoFuUnit.MSTest.md

 Test methods can contain local functions that are invoked implicitly.
 These test functions can perform the _arrange_, _act_ or _assert_ steps of the test.

-The `LoFuUnit.MSTest` package provides two important extension methods for test fixtures.
-The `Assert` and `AssertAsync` methods invokes the test functions in the containing test method.
-They can be invoked for all test methods in a `[TestCleanup]` method, by passing the `TestContext` as an argument.
+The `LoFuUnit.MSTest` package contains the `LoFuTest` base class for test fixtures to inherit from.
+This class defines a method marked with the `[TestCleanup]` attribute, and it is called after running each test in the test fixture.
+The `TestCleanup` method invokes the test functions in the containing test method that was just executed.
 The invocations will occur in the order that the test functions are declared.
 If a test function fails, the test method fails directly.
 Any subsequent test functions in the test method will not be invoked.

 More documentation is available at [https://github.com/hlaueriksson/LoFuUnit](https://github.com/hlaueriksson/LoFuUnit)